“Certainly, in this land I do not find the barbarous

 Collection.
 Unsurprisingly, he failed and had to make do with a copy instead;

-but Buckingham did buy a Salome with the
+but Buckingham did buy a

 Head of John the Baptist (Prado) then thought to be by Leonardo, but today